 And we replied no, we don’t provide web hosting.
 20 similar cases later we clearly saw that this was a business opportunity and after several discussions between us, we finally decided to give it a try.

-Now, 4 years later, Kinsta provides web hosting for thousands of WordPress sites, as well as Application Hosting and Database Hosting.
+Now, 4 years later, Kinsta provides Managed WordPress hosting for thousands of WordPress sites, as well as Application hosting, Database hosting and Static Site hosting.

 Our clients range from small businesses and blogs up to large Inc. 500/5000 enterprises.
 It’s a managed solution, meaning we take care of the infrastructure, server updates, protection of your site, analytics, make sure they load blazingly fast, and provide 24/7 support.